NirantK/blog/content/writing/failresume.md

 This concept originated in [academia](https://www.nytimes.com/2019/02/03/smarter-living/failure-resume.html), but can be applied to improve one’s career, resilience, and approach to challenges in any walk of life.

-I’ve organized my setbacks by year (starting with 2016), and what constitutes a “failure” here is based solely on my own judgement.
+I’ve organized my setbacks by year (starting with 2016), and what constitutes a “failure” (or _fail_) here is based solely on my own judgement.
 It’s important to not only list the failures, but also learn from them, so I will add reflections to some of them (in progress).

 # 2020